Campaign Synopsis

 Reduce Debt and Stop Over-Borrowing

-Move toward a “cash-first” approach for core infrastructure and reduce the long-term interest costs taxpayers must pay to banks.
+Move toward a “cash-first” approach for infrastructure and reduce long-term interest costs taxpayers must pay to banks.

 Restore Citizen-Servant Government